rust-bakery/nom/doc/upgrading_to_nom_2.md

 # Simple VS verbose errors

+The error management system of nom 1.0 is powerful: it allows you to aggregate errors as you backtrack in the parser tree, and gives you clear indications about which combinators worked on which part of the input.
+Unfortunately, this slowed down the parsers a bit, since a lot of code was generated to drop the error list when it was not used.

+Not everybody uses that feature, so it was moved behind a compilation feature called "verbose-errors".
+For projects that do not use the `Err` enum and do not try to make their own custom error codes, it should build correctly out of the box.
+You can get between 30% and 50% perf gains on some parsers by updating to 2.0.

+For the parsers using it, you will probably get something like the following compilation error:

 ```ignore
 error: no associated item named `Code` found for type `nom::ErrorKind<_>` in the current scope
    --> src/metadata/parser.rs:309:31